 Whatever your reason, running at night has benefits, especially for those who live in hotter climates, don't have time to run during the day, or simply enjoy the serene, cool night air.

-Taking an evening run can also be a strategic way to change your eating or exercise behaviors for the better.
-Rather than ending your day with with a big dinner and lounging in your PJs, you can put on some running clothes and go for an envigorating half-hour run.
-Whatever your reason for exercising at night instead of in the morning, it’s important to keep safety top of mind since it’s dark and, in general, there are fewer people out at night.
+Taking an evening run can also be a strategic way to change your eating or exercise behaviours for the better.
+Rather than ending your day with a big dinner and lounging in your PJs, you can put on some running clothes and go for an invigorating half-hour run.
+Whatever your reason for exercising at night instead of in the morning, it's important to keep safety in mind since it's dark and, in general, there are fewer people out at night.

 1.Wear Workout Clothing with Reflective Strips

-Even if you’re an expert runner and know your neighborhood like the back of your hand, you still need to watch out for drivers who may not see you.
-The key to running at night is to wear highly visible safety gear so you can be seen by drivers on the road, as well as bikers and other pedestrians.
-Instead of all-black or darker color clothing that might be safe in the well-lit morning, opt for white or bright orange and yellow, which are easier to see in the dark on your evening run.
+Even if you're an expert runner and know your neighbourhood like the back of your hand, you still need to watch out for drivers who may not see you.
+The key to running at night is to wear highly visible safety gear so you can be seen by drivers on the road, as well as cyclists and other pedestrians.
+Instead of all-black or dark-coloured clothing that might be safe in the well-lit morning, opt for white or bright orange and yellow, which are easier to see in the dark on your evening run.

-Although it's not a guarantee of safety, reflective materials make it easier for cars with their headlights on to see the “glowing” strip when you’re moving and it's the end of the day and dark out.
-If your workout clothing does not have any reflective strips on them, consider buying a few outer items, such as a vest, windbreaker or bottoms with reflective fabrics or trims.
+Although it's not a guarantee of safety, reflective materials make it easier for cars with their headlights on to see the "glowing" strip when you're moving and it's the end of the day and dark outside.
+If your workout clothing does not have any reflective strips, consider buying a few outer items, such as a gilet, windbreaker or bottoms with reflective fabrics or trims.
 You can also find clip-on reflectors or armbands, along with flashing safety lights that can be pinned to your outer layers of clothing.
-These are similar to what bike riders would have attached to their bikes or clothing.
+These are similar to what cyclists would have attached to their bikes or clothing.

-Relying on street lights alone may not be enough as street lights are often broken or sparse.
-When you wear a headlamp, you can clearly see the road or sidewalk and be seen as you’re running.
+Relying on street lights alone may not be enough, as street lights are often broken or sparse.
+When you wear a head torch, you can clearly see the road or pavement and be seen as you're running.

 3.Be Aware of Traffic

-If you live near a busy area with a lot of cars and bikers, be sure to always use the following traffic tips to make a habit of staying safe while you run at night.
-Always assume that drivers can’t see you, and make sure to:
+If you live near a busy area with a lot of cars and cyclists, make sure you always follow these traffic tips to make a habit of staying safe while you run at night.
+Always assume that drivers can't see you, and make sure you:

 - Check both ways each time you cross the street.

-- Wait to make sure a car is fully stopped before crossing.
+- Wait to make sure a car has stopped fully before you cross.

-- Try to avoid running on the street — find a route that is walking- or bicycle-friendly.
+- Try to avoid running on the street—find a route that is pedestrian- or bicycle-friendly.

 4.Don't Listen to Loud Music

-The sounds in your surroundings matter when you’re taking precautions to stay safe, such as a car honking at you or a person on the street yelling at you to watch out.
-Avoid drowning the outside noises from reaching your ears and ditch the loud music or podcast coming through your headphones.
+The sounds in your surroundings matter when you're taking precautions to stay safe, such as a car honking at you or a person on the street yelling at you to watch out.
+Avoid drowning out external noises and ditch the loud music or podcast coming through your headphones.

-If you can’t run without some kind of music or podcast, consider running with only one earbud or headphone in your ear, and keep the sound on low.
+If you can't run without some kind of music or podcast, consider running with only one earbud or headphone in your ear, and keep the sound down low.

-Stay on the sidewalk and in a visible, lighted route to ensure you make it home safely after each run.
+Stay on the pavement and on a visible, well-lit route to ensure you make it home safely after each run.

 5.Plan Your Route Ahead of Time

-The last thing you want on a run is to constantly check your phone to find out how to get back home.
-It’s a distraction that keeps your eyes and attention off the route, and it disrupts your evening run session.
+The last thing you want on a run is to be constantly checking your phone to find out how to get back home.
+It's a distraction that keeps your eyes and attention off the route, and it disrupts your evening run session.

 If you tend to stick to the same route each night, consider mapping out a few alternative routes, which give you options for how to get back to your home.
-This is beneficial because you never know what may happen in your regular route, whether its road closures or an unidentified person following you.
+This is beneficial because you never know what may happen on your regular route, whether it's road closures or an unidentified person following you.

 6.Run with a Partner or Join a Running Club

-Research shows that grabbing a workout partner, especially someone who happens to be in better shape can result in a positive outcome, inspiring exercisers to reach higher levels of conditioning.
-One study revealed that having a more fit buddy could increase your workout time and intensity by as much as 200 percent.
+Research shows that grabbing a workout partner, especially someone who happens to be in better shape, can result in a positive outcome, inspiring exercisers to reach higher levels of conditioning.
+One study revealed that having a fitter buddy could increase your workout time and intensity by as much as 200 percent.